kinow/autosubmit/docs/source/userguide/configure/index.rst

 * BUDGET: budget account for the machine scheduler.
 If omitted, takes the value defined in PROJECT

-* ADD_PROJECT_TO_HOST = option to add project name to host.
+* ADD_PROJECT_TO_HOST: option to add project name to host.
 This is required for some HPCs

 * QUEUE: if given, Autosubmit will add jobs to the given queue instead of platform's default queue